Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties: The spherical roots

 The set of $L$-invariant valuations on $\CC(X)$ is identified via the map $\rho$ with its image $V_L(X)$ in $N_B(X)$, and $V_L(X)$ is a polyhedral convex cone of maximal dimension called the {\em valuation cone}.
 If $X$ is complete and toroidal then $V_L(X)$ is equal to the union of all cones $\Cone_Y$ for $Y$ varying in the set of $L$-orbits of $X$.
-The dual cone of $-V_L(X)$ in $\Xi_B(X)$ is generated by a set $\Sigma_L(X)$ of primitive, linearly independent elements called the {\em spherical roots} of $X$.
-Finally, the equality $V_L(X)=N_B(X)$ holds if and only if $X$ is a {\em horospherical} $L$-variety, i.e.\ a maximal unipotent subgroup of $L$ stabilizes a point in the open $L$-orbit of $X$.
+The dual cone of $-V_L(X)$ in $\Xi_B(X)$ is generated by a set $\Sigma_L(X)$ of primitive, linearly independent elements.
+They are usually called the {\em spherical roots} of $X$; in this paper we will use the denomination {\em spherical roots of the $L$-action on $X$}.
+The equality $V_L(X)=N_B(X)$ holds if and only if $X$ is a {\em horospherical} $L$-variety, i.e.\ a maximal unipotent subgroup of $L$ stabilizes a point in the open $L$-orbit of $X$.